Quandela/Perceval/docs/source/providers.rst

 ...      * Session scope
 ...      */

-Note: using a ``with`` block you do not need to stop your session, it stops automatically at the end of the block.
+Note: using a ``with`` block you do not need to start and stop your session: it starts automatically at the beginning of the block and stops automatically at its end.

 Inside a session scope you can instantiate a ``Remote Processor`` linked to the session: